GENOMICS101.com

 Enzyme | Definition, Mechanisms, & Nomenclature | Britannica

 Enzyme, a catalyst that regulates the rate at which chemical reactions proceed in living organisms without itself being altered in the process.
 Most critically, enzymes catalyze all aspects of cell metabolism.
+Learn more about enzymes in this article.

 Enzymes: Definition, function, and examples - Medical News Today